VaclavDedik/triager/README.md

     $ pip install gunicorn

-Or with your system pacakge manager, for example on ubuntu:
+Or with your system package manager, for example on ubuntu:

     $ sudo apt-get install gunicorn